 Life In A Day, it was either forgotten or dropped.

 Tape box logs from the album sessions reveal that Act Of Love was never officially recorded.

-It wasn’t entirely forgotten however.
-One extremely oblique reference could be found in the run-out groove of
+It wasn't entirely forgotten however.
+One possibly extremely oblique reference was found in the run-out groove of

 Lostboy's debut album where an extremely